exhibitjs/exhibit/examples/1-simple-example/README.md

 The built-in web server should start automatically and open in your browser (because the `serve` and `open` options are enabled).

-Now try editing files in the `app` directory – whenever you save a file, you should see the changes reflected in your browser instantly thanks to BrowserSync.
+Now try editing files in the `./app` directory – whenever you save a file, you should see the changes reflected in your browser instantly thanks to BrowserSync.